 The value of the Notes depends on several factors, one of the most significant over time being the level of market interest.
-The Notes will bear interest at a floating rate of 3-month EURIBOR plus a margin and the interest of the Notes will be determined two business days prior to the first day of each respective interest period.
+The Notes bear interest at a floating rate of 3-month EURIBOR plus a margin of 7.50 per cent. per annum and the interest of the Notes will be determined two business days prior to the first day of each respective interest period.
 Hence the interest rate is to a certain extent adjusted for changes in the level of the general interest rate.
 There is a risk that an increase of the general interest rate level will adversely affect the value of the Notes.
-The general interest level is to a high degree affected by international development and is outside of the Group's control.
+The general interest rate level is to a high degree affected by international development and is outside of the Group's control.